Furnace Repair Checklist

 - Make certain that the button is on “heat” rather than “off” or “cool.”

 - Make certain the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having trouble overriding the schedule, set the temperature by using the up/down arrows and pressing the “hold” button.
-This will force the heating to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.